Season: 1 (The Sonny & Cher Show)

 Skit: This show has it's own version of skits about how dumb and clumsy President Ford is.
 In this version Ford is made to wear a toddler's safety helmet.

-Skit: We're in the yard with Charlie Brown (Sonny) and Lucy Van Pelt (Cher) as the frame for little skits with Ted Ziegler, Billy Van and Gailard Sartain (all inherited from previous shows):
+Charlie and Lucy: We're in the yard with Charlie Brown (Sonny) and Lucy Van Pelt (Cher) as the frame for little skits with Ted Ziegler, Billy Van and Gailard Sartain (all inherited from previous shows):

 - Sonny wearing a suit with tails does bad dancing to "Steppin Out."
 Cher plays a Ginger Rogers type in a pretty white and silver dress.
 Sonny gets caught in her boa and disappears in some stairs.